GLB-RT/SwapPlaces/README.md

-# AMAZING PROGRAM THAT CAN SWAP CHARACTERS IN A STRING !!!
+# AMAZING PROGRAM THAT CAN REVERSE CHARACTERS IN A STRING !!!

 A simple program written in C++.
 I save it here just to keep my progres somewhere.